-This page highlights Artstor content related to the experiences and cultural traditions of indigenous peoples from across the globe: Native Americans, Canada's First Nations, Inuit, the Maori in New Zealand, Pre-Columbian cultures of Mexico, Central, and South America (Inca, Aztec, Maya, Mapuche), and Aboriginal peoples in Australia, among others.
-These cultures are illustrated by historic and contemporary photographs of ceremonial scenes, architecture and landscapes, as well as studio portraits of individuals and tribal delegations.
-Artifacts of material culture such as baskets, textiles, tools, masks, and costumes are also available.
+This page highlights Artstor content related to the experiences and cultural traditions of Native Americans, illustrated by historic and contemporary photographs of ceremonial scenes, architecture and landscapes, as well as studio portraits of individuals and tribal delegations.
+Artifacts of material culture such as baskets, textiles, tools, masks, and costumes and apparel are also available.

 Image credit: Navajo.
 Wearing Blanket.
 1865-75.
 The Metropolitan Museum of Art; Gift of Mrs. Russell Sage, 1910; 10.107.3.

-Artstor’s Native American and Indigenous studies content is sourced from museums, photo agencies, and archives such as:
+Artstor’s Native American studies content is sourced from museums, photo agencies, and archives such as:

 Artstor's Education and Content teams curate groups of images in a number of disciplines.
 The below image groups are available for Native American studies:

 You can save these groups as your own and modify them by opening a group, logging in to your registered Artstor account, selecting "Organize" from the top menu, and then "Save image group as..."
 To add or remove images, open your copy of the group and begin editing.

 To find examples of Native American musical instruments, pottery, and other utilitarian objects browse museums with encyclopedic collections (e.g. The Metropolitan Museum of Art or the Cleveland Museum of Art) and select the category for Decorative Arts and Utilitarian Objects.

 Search within the collection of George Eastman House to view historical photographs of Native Americans.